The copycat Burger King Whopper may taste even better than the Whopper you get at your local Burger King.

 - 1/2 teaspoon salt + extra divided use

 - 1/2 white onion sliced into rings

 - 4 tablespoons mayonnaise

-Season ground beef with salt and pepper and form into patties.
-Butter hamburger buns in and toast in a skillet until lightly browned, and set aside.
-Heat a grill to medium-high heat.
-Cook the burger for two to three minutes each side, while cooking add a dash of salt to the burger.
+- Heat a grill to medium-high heat.
+Cook the burger patties for 2 to 3 minutes per side.
+While cooking, add a dash of salt to the burger.

-Build the burger by placing the meat on the bottom bun, then add 3 or 4 dill pickle slices, 3 or 4 onion ring slices, 2 to 3 tomato slices.
-Then squirt a small amount of ketchup onto the burger, add lettuce, and then spread mayonnaise onto the top bun, and place the top bun onto the burger.
+- Build the burger by placing the meat on the bottom bun followed by 3 or 4 dill pickle slices, 3 or 4 onion slices, and 2 to 3 tomato slices.
+Squirt a small amount of ketchup onto the burger and add lettuce.
+Then spread mayonnaise onto the top bun and place it onto the burger.